zenAndroid/wannabe-schemer/4_fourth/README.md

 - Lazy evaluation and side effects don't mix well.
 - Exercise 4.31: Skipping for now, but YOU NEED TO COME BACK AND TRY THIS.
 - Exercise 4.34: WILL SKIP THIS, MIGHT DO IT LATER, MIGHT NOT.
-- Exercise 4.36 : This qint hard, but I still want you to reviez this.
+- Exercise 4.36: This isn't hard, but I still want you to revisit this.
+- Exercise 4.42: Will be skipping this, and will return after having actually implemented the amb evaluator.
+- Exercise 4.43: Will be skipping this, and will return after having actually implemented the amb evaluator.
+- Exercise 4.44: Will be skipping this, and will return after having actually implemented the amb evaluator.